jmelnick101/PipelineProject/README.md

 fasterq-dump SRR5660045
 ```

-After this step, you can implement the pipeline in Python.
+### Method 2: Partial data

+Alternatively, instead of using wget and fasterq-dump for the full datasets, you can use the files provided in this repository, which contain only the first 10000 reads.

+## Running the script

+Implement the Python script in the command line by calling `python PipelineProject.py`.
+It will generate a folder called `PipelineProject_Joshua_Melnick` if the folder doesn't already exist.
+It should try to move your data into that folder.
+The program has several checkpoints to avoid redoing the more complex commands by checking if the file it would have generated already exists.
+However, that means that if you want to run it with modified data, you should do it in a fresh folder.

+The output of this pipeline will be found in `PipelineProject.log`.
+I have provided the log produced by running this script with the full dataset.

+## Dependencies

 You will need Biopython for it to run properly, as well as the R programming language with the sleuth and dplyr packages.
 You will also need Kallisto, SPAdes, Bowtie2, and BLAST+.